Frequently Asked Questions

 We have put together a list of considerations that may help those planning an event, especially academic symposia.

-How do I submit an event for the EHW Events Calendar?
+When can I submit an event for the EHW Events Calendar?

 Are the opportunities to sponsor Environmental History Week?